joshicola/gear-building-gui/README.md

 It is currently a prototype that writes the manifest.json variables and input specifications.
 See notes below for proposed functionality.

+PyQt5 is a platform-independent gui framework.
+Build on any deploy on every.
+Installation is possible through both conda and pip.

 The manifest portion of the gear-building-gui is developed as the prototype.
 It currently: